arommers/CPP_Modules/00/ex01/README.md

   The user will be prompted for the index of the entry that they would like to be displayed.
 - EXIT: Exits the program.

-I added two extra commands, ("FILL" and "PRINT") for convenience during testing.
+I added two extra commands, ("FILL" and "PRINT") for testing convenience.

-Below is an example of digital display of our phonebook.
+Below is a digital display of our PhoneBook class.
 ***
 <img src="https://i.imgur.com/9kAdfPZ.png" alt="ERROR" style="max-width: 50%;">